 Google Analytics is a great tool... which sets cookies to tell apart unique users, and this is impossible to turn off.
 Which means, to use Google Analytics, you need to show a banner and ask user consent.

-What to do if I don't want showing any banners?
+What should I do if I don't want to display any banners?

-You may switch to the different analytics provider.
-I tried two:
+You can switch to a different analytics provider.
+I have tried several:

-How can I tell apart unique users without cookies and local storage, but also without this annoying banner?
+How can I identify unique users without cookies, local storage, but without showing an annoying banner?

 You can't.
-If for some reason you need recognising individual users you need their consent.
+If you need to recognize individual users for any reason, you must obtain their consent.

 2. Google Fonts